What are the responsibilities and job description for the Postdoctoral Associate or Research Associate position at University of Colorado Boulder?

 Job Summary

 This position is part of the National Institute of Standards and Technology's (NIST) Professional Research Experience Program (PREP).
-NIST recognizes that its research staff may wish to collaborate with researchers at academic institutions on specific projects of mutual interest, thus requires that such institutions must be the recipient of a PREP award.
-The PREP program requires staff from a wide range of backgrounds to work on scientific research in many areas.
-Employees in this position will perform technical work that underpins the scientific research of the collaboration.
+NIST recognizes that its research staff may want to collaborate with researchers at academic institutions on specific projects of mutual interest and, therefore, requires those institutions to be recipients of a PREP award.
+The PREP program involves staff from a wide range of backgrounds conducting scientific research across various fields.
+Individuals in this position will perform technical work supporting the collaboration's scientific research.

 Who We Are